Installing OpenCV on the Raspberry Pi

 Please note that the compilation process can take considerable time.
 On our Raspberry Pi 4, this process took about 1 hour to complete.

-If the compilation process is for some reason failing to complete or appearing to get hung, there is a chance the CPU is getting locked up.
+If the compilation process is failing to complete or appearing to get hung, there is a chance the CPU is getting locked up.

 To get around this, you can try running a single make process.
 This should reduce the likely hood of issues but cause longer compilation times.